Silkie Guinea Pig vs Short-Tailed Opossum: Complete Comparison (2026)

 Temperament and Personality Differences

 The temperament contrast between Silkie Guinea Pig and Short-Tailed Opossum is one of the most significant factors in choosing between these small animals.
 Silkie Guinea Pig is characterized by a friendly personality, while Short-Tailed Opossum tends toward curious, solitary traits.
 In daily life, this means Silkie Guinea Pig owners typically experience a small animal that leans toward friendly behavior, while Short-Tailed Opossum owners find their small animal more inclined toward curious tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+Lifestyle compatibility, not abstract superiority, determines the better temperament for you.

 Best for Families with Children